- GEICO vs. Farmers: Which one is the cheapest?

 GEICO vs. Farmers: Which one is the cheapest?

-GEICO costs an average of $405, while Farmers has average rates for state minimum coverage of $701.
+GEICO costs an average of $405 annually for state minimum coverage, while Farmers has average state minimum rates of $701 a year.

 Company | Average annual rate for full coverage | Average annual rate for state minimum coverage | Average annual premium for liability-only (50/100/50) car insurance |